eralsk/GLMapPy/README.md

 # GLMapPy
 A simple Python runtime that makes the process of creating publication-quality statistical model diagrams simple.

 Currently catered to GLM and LM block diagrams.
-Further goals include allowing text to be placed anywhere on the canvas and further arrow manipulation.
+Further goals include allowing text to be placed anywhere on the canvas and further arrow manipulation (non-LM diagrams).
 <br/>
 # Version Info
 This program is currently in Beta testing.
 Any recommendations and bug reports are greatly appreciated.